 Government Policies and Regulations Regarding Freedom Of Religion

-The Significance of Mecca and Medina to Muslim Around the World
+The Significance of Mecca and Medina to Muslims Around the World

 The cities of Mecca and Medina in Saudi Arabia are considered to be the two holiest cities to all followers of the Islamic faith.
 The Ka'ba (House of God) is the most sacred point in the Islamic faith, and it is located in Mecca.
 The Sunni Islam believe that Prophet Muhammad designated Mecca as the holy city and all Muslims should face its direction when praying.
 Every pilgrim is required to make a pilgrimage journey to Mecca at least once in their lifetime.
 The Mecca is also home to the Masjid al Haram, the holiest mosque in Sunni Islam.
 After fleeing Mecca, Muhammad traversed to Medina, the second holiest city after Mecca, and established his first congregation of followers in the city at what is now recognized as the "The Prophet's Mosque."
 Non-Muslims are not permitted entry into Mecca's Holy Ka’ba area and its immediate surroundings.